innogames/serveradmin/docs/source/extending.rst

     docker compose exec web

     # Example: Run Django management commands
-    pipenv run python -m serveradmin -h
+    uv run python -m serveradmin -h

     # Example: Use the Python Remote API
-    pipenv run python -m adminapi "hostname=example.com"
+    uv run python -m adminapi "hostname=example.com"

 **Tip**

-You may still want to have a virtual environment for Serveradmin on your host machines and run pipenv install -D to have all modules available for your IDEs auto completion etc.
+You may still want to have a virtual environment for Serveradmin on your host machines and run uv sync to have all modules available for your IDEs auto completion etc.